 BioLite is one of Brooklyn’s most innovative startups with far-reaching impact.
 Selling energy products such as the CampStove for camping and outdoor adventure, the company uses revenues to incubate products for emerging markets, most prominently the HomeStove.
-BioLite’s technology is a market-based approach to poverty, one that generates self-sustaining energy access as well as health- and time-saving benefits.
+BioLite’s technology is a market-based approach to addressing poverty, one that generates self-sustaining energy access as well as health- and time-saving benefits.
 We spoke with co-founder Jonathan Cedar to learn about the company’s pilot programs in Uganda, Ghana and India and the impacts HomeStove is having in those markets.

 How did the idea for BioLite come about?

-Originally [co-founder] Alec [Drummond] and I started thinking about the idea when we were both working at Smart Design.
+Originally, [co-founder] Alec [Drummond] and I started thinking about the idea when we were both working at Smart Design.
 From 2006 until 2009, though, it was a weekend project.
 It grew organically from a technical concept to something we realized had application for recreational uses and — in thinking about the fact that you could use wood instead of gas for camping — we stumbled into a huge gap in the market for clean combustion appliances in developing countries.
 Half the planet still cooks on open fires, the smoke from which kills four million people every year.
 It’s like smoking a few packs of cigarettes a day.
-So the combination of the near-term financially viable market with the long-term impact opportunity was really compelling for us.
+So, the combination of the near-term, financially viable market with the long-term impact opportunity was really compelling for us.
 When we saw those two things could work nicely together, I quit my job and went out to write the business model in more detail and raise capital.

 How does having one product for two markets impact the company’s technology development?